helliott20/dmarc-analyser/docs/KNOWN_SENDERS_USAGE.md

 ## How It Works

-Once seeded, the DMARC Analyzer will automatically:
+Once seeded, the DMARC Analyser will automatically:

 1. **Match IP Addresses**: When processing DMARC reports, the system checks if the source IP falls within any known provider's IP ranges